cianedanan/reading-notes/class1.md

 ___What is Markdown?___

-Markdown is a begginer friendly formatting syntax.
+Markdown is a beginner friendly formatting syntax.

 ___When to use Markdown?___